Maxfrobi/Snuzzle_Game/README.md

 **1. How to open the game:**<br><br>In this repo there is a file titled "Snuzzle_Game_Executable.exe".
 If you are on windows, you can download it and then open it to run it.
 There are a few reasons this may malfunction:
 - **Windows might think this file might be a virus**.
 As a general rule, **DO NOT OPEN “.EXE” FILES YOU DO NOT TRUST**.
-But if you trust me, AND you trust that this file has not been tampered with by someone else, you can click "Options" and "Open Anyway".
+But if you trust me, AND you trust that this file has not been tampered with by someone else, you can click "More Info" and "Run Anyway".
 If not, I totally understand and hope to show you the game in person someday.
 (If you have coding experience, you can also download the sourcecode and take a look to convince yourself there is nothing nefarious before running it.)
 - You are not running Windows
 - **Or something else happens** that I haven't discovered yet.
 Please reach out if this happens!